prismatic-io/embedded-workflow-builder-docs/docs/connectors/salesforce.md

 Trigger for handling webhook requests from the Salesforce platform.
 Returns the expected response to Salesforce and converts the XML payload to an object for more convenient use in the rest of the flow.

-### Workflow Outbound Message Webhook
+### Workflow Outbound Message Webhook (Deprecated)

 Trigger for handling workflow rule triggers from the Salesforce platform.
 Creates a Workflow Outbound Message and a Workflow Rule.
-Returns the expected response to Salesforce and converts the XML payload to an object for more convenient use in the rest of the flow.
+Salesforce is ending support for Workflow Rules December 25th, 2025.
+It is recommended to migrate to actions and triggers going forward.

 | Input                 | Comments                                                                                                                                                                                                                                                                                | Default      |
 | --------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------ |